Sep 26

 This is one freelancing tip that didn't really hit me until shockingly recently.

 When you're figuring out how to start freelancing, you'll hear a lot of stuff about how you can live life on your own terms.
 It's completely true, you can.
 However, this doesn't mean you can sleep in all morning and take random days off whenever you feel like it.
 Well - you can - but at some point you'll be wondering what it is you're actually working toward.
+Enjoying the journey is important, but don't forget about the destination.

 As a seasoned business owner who's been freelancing for ages, I wish I could tell my younger self to be more disciplined.
 To figure out WHY I'm freelancing, to define WHO I'm helping with my service and to build a positive daily practice toward making it happen.
 Without this anchor, your lazy lie-ins are bittersweet.
 In fact they feel more like distractions than perks.
 Take your freelance business seriously, from day one.